 The legislation also sets forth specific requirements for food safety and sanitation, such as maintaining clean production areas and excluding pets during food preparation.
 Preparers of potentially hazardous foods must deliver their products directly to consumers and adhere to temperature control guidelines during transport.
-The bill prohibits the sale of farm food products containing cannabidiol or tetrahydrocannabinol and requires preparers to register for applicable sales and use taxes.
-Importantly, the provisions of this bill do not apply to those whose gross annual sales exceed $50,000, and it preserves the Louisiana Department of Health's authority to address food safety concerns.
+The bill prohibits the sale of farm food products containing cannabidiol or tetrahydrocannabinol and requires preparers to register for applicable sales taxes.
+Importantly, the provisions of this bill do not apply to those whose gross annual sales exceed $50,000, ensuring that larger operations remain subject to existing regulations.
+Overall, this bill aims to promote local food production while ensuring consumer safety.

 Statutes affected: HB150 Original: